2025 Southwest United States measles outbreak: Background

 The MMR vaccine is a safe and effective preventative measure against measles with the first dose given to children between 12 and 15 months of age and a second dose between 4 and 6 years.
 Though measles was eliminated in the United States in 2000, falling vaccination rates have contributed to its resurgence.
 Vaccination rates among children have dropped since the COVID-19 pandemic and most states have dropped below the 95% threshold considered effective to prevent community outbreaks.
 Falling vaccination rates have been tied to increased skepticism about vaccines.

 The high rate of vaccination exemptions in Gaines County, Texas, has been blamed for the outbreak.
-It has one of the highest rates in the country of vaccine opt-outs among children, with nearly 14% skipping a required vaccine in the prior school year.
+It has one of the highest rates of vaccine opt-outs among children in Texas, with nearly 14% skipping a required vaccine in the prior school year.
+Only 77% of kindergartners in Gaines County had received measles vaccinations during the 2024–2025 school year, according to DSHS surveys; a 95% vaccination rate is required for herd immunity.
 The outbreak has been concentrated in a Mennonite community known to be under-vaccinated.

 Epidemiology

-The initial outbreak of measles which had previously been eradicated in North America, originated from unvaccinated people in Ontario, Canada before spreading to the Southwest US, which later spread to the Midwest.
-The disease has infected mostly unvaccinated Mennonite communities.
+About 90 percent of cases in Texas’s outbreak were centered in West Texas; 54 percent were concentrated in Gaines County.
+U.S. officials suggested the outbreak was related to one which began in Canada in autumn 2024.

+The Texas outbreak involved the measles genotype D8, and was linked to cases in New Mexico, Kansas, Oklahoma, and Chihuahua, Mexico.
+The outbreak predominantly affected unvaccinated Mennonite communities.

 As of March 7, 2025, 228 cases have been confirmed.
 In mid-February, it was reported that of the reported cases 39 were aged between 0–4 years old, 62 were aged 5–17 years old, 18 were aged 18 and older, with five cases not completely age identified.
 Since there have been two deaths and the fatality rate of measles is estimated to be around one to three deaths per 1000, epidemiologists suspect the number of cases could be much higher.
 The outbreak came amid sporadic smaller outbreaks across the United States.
-The majority of cases have been in children who are unvaccinated or of unknown vaccination status, with a hospitalization rate of 17%; the origin of the outbreak is unknown.
+The majority of cases have been in children who are unvaccinated or of unknown vaccination status, with a hospitalization rate of 17%.